sheesh/ForkingTheWeb/README.md

 and most ignorant of users
 whose use is used to grow the
 mighty screen which
-coats and divvies the
+coats the world
-world
-keeping our eyes
+and divvies our eyes
 from meeting

 these are poems for beginners